Driver held after hitting scooter rider in California chase

 SAN CLEMENTE, Calif. — A driver who may have been suffering from post-traumatic stress disorder ran over a scooter rider and led police on a chase through Southern California Thursday before he was arrested after a 45-minute freeway standoff, authorities said.

-The driver was taken into custody on southbound Interstate 5 near Camp Pendleton in San Diego County.
+Karl Flores, 34, was taken into custody on southbound Interstate 5 near Camp Pendleton in San Diego County, according to the California Highway Patrol.
 He was bitten by a police dog and treated at a hospital, authorities said.

-His name was not officially released.
-But KABC-TV reported that the driver's wife told police he is an Army veteran who suffers from PTSD.
+Flores was a military veteran who may have been suffering from post-traumatic stress disorder, CHP officials said.

-The chase, which jammed the freeway for several hours, began about 11 a.m. in Culver City near Los Angeles when police began pursuing a man suspected of assault with a deadly weapon, authorities said.
+The chase, which jammed the freeway for several hours, began about 11 a.m. in Culver City near Los Angeles when police began pursuing a car for a traffic violation and because they suspected it might be stolen, police said.

 A short time later, the red Honda Civic was in the Playa del Rey neighbourhood of Los Angeles when it struck a scooter rider, who landed on the hood, smashed the windshield, then fell and was run over by the car.